-Students taking a leave of absence to participate in a non-Furman program should follow the procedures to obtain pre-approval from Furman's Enrollment Services for their intended courses abroad, including completing the Transfer Course Authorization form prior to committing to any particular program to confirm that their intended courses will be accepted at Furman.
-Students who have not yet been accepted into a non-Furman program or have not decided whether to participate in a non-Furman study away program by the on-campus course selection process for the semester in which they will be studying away should register for courses on campus as usual.
+Students participating in a non-Furman program should follow the procedures to obtain pre-approval from Furman's Registrar for their intended courses abroad.
+Students should complete the Transfer Course Authorization form prior to committing to any particular program in order to be sure that their intended courses will be accepted at Furman.
+Students who have not yet been accepted into a non-Furman program or have not decided whether to participate in a non-Furman study away program at the time of the online course selection process for the semester in which they will be studying away should register for courses on campus as usual.
 Once their study away plans are finalized, students are required to take a Leave of Absence (LOA) for Study Away.
-Study Away will notify Academic Affairs that you are considering a LOA once you have completed both the Non-Furman Study Away Program application and the program application through the provider or host institution where you plan to study away (and have received official acceptance).
-Students should update their Furman study away application upon receipt of official admissions notice.
-Once approved for the LOA, students will be withdrawn from their previously selected courses for on-campus study.
+The Program Coordinator for Study Away will notify Academic Affairs that you are considering a LOA once you have completed both the Non-Furman Study Away Program application and the program application through the provider or host institution where you plan to study away (and have received official acceptance).
+Students should update the Program Coordinator upon receipt of official admissions notice.
+Once approved for the LOA, students will be withdrawn from their previously selected courses for on campus study.